Lawyer for Hit-and-Run Accidents in Palm Beach Gardens, FL

 Depending on the circumstances, you may have other legal options as well.
 The only way to find out is to talk to an experienced hit-and-run accident lawyer as soon as possible.

-What to do after a hit-and-run accident
+What should I do after a hit-and-run accident in Palm Beach Gardens?

 After any car accident, your safety and health should be the first priority.
 Make sure you and your passengers receive medical attention.
 Notifying law enforcement as soon as possible is important as well.
 Normally you would exchange contact information with the other driver but since they fled, it’s crucial to try and document the following that can serve as pieces of evidence for your case: